qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 using the `--custom-path` option on the `gitea` binary.
 (The option will override the environment variable.)

-If Gitea is deployed from binary, all default paths will be relative to the Gitea binary.
+If RIA Hub is deployed from binary, all default paths will be relative to the RIA Hub binary.
 If installed from a distribution, these paths will likely be modified to the Linux Filesystem Standard.
-Gitea will attempt to create required folders, including `custom/`.
+RIA Hub will attempt to create required folders, including `custom/`.
 Distributions may provide a symlink for `custom` using `/etc/gitea/`.

 Application settings can be found in file `CustomConf` which is by default,